 Join the Pedal Ahead Movement!

-The program was envisioned, designed and created by San Diego County Supervisor Nathan Fletcher and Rider Safety Visibility 501c3, with initial funding provided by San Diego County, The Left Coast Fund, The San Diego Foundation’s COVID-19 Response Fund and SDG&E.
+The program was envisioned, designed, and created by San Diego County Supervisor Nathan Fletcher and Pedal Ahead 501c3, with initial funding provided by San Diego County, The Left Coast Fund, The San Diego Foundation’s COVID-19 Response Fund, and SDG&E.

 Pedal Ahead was initiated in September 2020 by Rider Safety Visibility (RSV), a 501c3, in partnership with County Supervisor Nathan Fletcher to serve as an alternative to automobile transportation through socially conscious transportation.

-The program growing to increase e-bike ridership throughout all of San Diego county with a sustained focus to serve residents living in underserved communities.
+The program is growing to increase e-bike ridership throughout all of San Diego County with a sustained focus to serve residents living in underserved communities.

-Riders will use a GPS technology app to track trip distances, and transportation and recreation patterns, which is tracked by RSV and updated regularly.
+Riders will use a GPS app to track trip distances and transportation and recreation patterns, which are collected by RSV to better understand program impacts.

-Through the adoption of electric bicycles, Pedal Ahead’s goal is to provide quality of life improvement for participants using the e-bikes for commuting and recreational activities.
-Through phased integration Pedal Ahead will create a network of individually operated e-bikes that are initially loaned and eventually owned by participants at the program’s two-year conclusion.
+Through the adoption of e-bikes, Pedal Ahead’s goal is to enhance quality of life for participants using e-bikes for both commuting and recreational activities.
+Through phased integration, Pedal Ahead will create a network of individually operated e-bikes that are initially loaned and eventually owned by participants at the program’s two-year conclusion.

 Absolutely!
 County Supervisor Nathan Fletcher is an avid cyclist and electric bike enthusiast.
-He has recognized the importance of electric bicycles for addressing our environmental challenges, promoting healthy living, and creating communities.
-In a now vibrant and bikeable District 4, Pedal Ahead has been making this vision a reality in partnership with Rider Safety Visibility.
+He has recognized the importance of electric bicycles for addressing our environmental challenges, promoting healthy living; and supports all cycling cultures.
+In a now vibrant and bikeable District 4, Pedal Ahead is making this vision a reality in partnership with Rider Safety Visibility.

-Pedal Ahead has electric bicycles available to participants in all San Diego County Supervisorial Districts, with an emphasis on those with low income, unreliable transportation and lack of nutritional food sources in their area.
+Pedal Ahead has e-bikes available to participants in all San Diego County Supervisorial Districts, with an emphasis on people with low income, unreliable transportation, and lack of nutritional food sources in their area.

 Pedal Ahead electric bicycles are the popular Electra Bicycles Townie GO!
-7D, available in the Storm Cloud step thru and Matte Black step over frames.
-The e-Bikes are simple to use, have comfort saddles, and feature with three levels of pedal assist — meaning the rider must be pedaling to receive the electric boost from the motor.
-Electra Bicycles is headquartered in Solana Beach, making them the perfect partner for this San Diego County project.
+7D, or of equal specifications.
+The e-Bikes are simple to use, have comfortable saddles, and feature with three levels of pedal assist — meaning the rider must be pedaling to receive the electric boost from the motor.

-Each bicycle is new, whereas participants will be the inaugural user.
-We sanitize each unit upon delivery
+Each bicycle is new, whereas participants receive a new bike at the beginning of the loan-to-own period.
+We sanitize each unit upon delivery.
+Sample photos.

 The Pedal Ahead community e-bike program is currently accepting new applicants!
-After your application is submitted, the Rider Safety Visibility staff will review the application and contact you via email to undergo the process of loaning your e-bike!
+After your application is submitted, Rider Safety Visibility staff will review the application and contact you via email to relay next steps.